altunenes/rusty_art/README.md

 ### Shortcuts 🚀

 - **<kbd>Spacebar</kbd>**: Hold down to save each frame as a PNG image into the "frames" folder automatically created in your current directory.
-These can be used later to create high-resolution videos.
+These can be used later to create high-resolution videos. (for now, only works from source)
 - **<kbd>F</kbd>**: Toggle fullscreen mode.
 - **<kbd>H</kbd>**: Hide or show the user interface.
 - **Mouse Wheel**: Zoom in and out.
 Note: This feature is not available for all animations.